Equinor ASA – Annual report – 31 December 2024

 Impairment of property, plant and equipment, right-of-use assets, intangible assets including goodwill and equity accounted investments

-Unproved oil and gas properties are assessed for impairment when facts and circumstances suggest that the carrying amount of the asset or CGU to which the unproved properties belong may exceed its recoverable amount, and at least once a year.
-Exploratory wells that have found reserves, but where classification of those reserves as proved depends on whether major capital expenditure can be justified or where the economic viability of that major capital expenditure depends on the successful completion of further exploration work, will remain capitalised during the evaluation phase for the exploratory finds.
-If, following evaluation, an exploratory well has not found proved reserves, the previously capitalised costs are tested for impairment.
+Properties that are not yet classified as reserves are assessed for impairment when facts and circumstances suggest that the carrying amount of the asset or CGU to which the unproved properties belong may exceed its recoverable amount, and at least once a year.
+Exploratory wells that have found hydrocarbon resources, but where classification of those resources as reserves depends on whether major capital expenditure can be justified or where the economic viability of that major capital expenditure depends on the successful completion of further exploration work, will remain capitalised during the evaluation phase for the exploratory finds.
+If, following evaluation, an exploratory well has not found hydrocarbon resources, the previously capitalised costs are tested for impairment.
 After the initial evaluation phase for a well, it will be considered a trigger for impairment testing of a well if no development decision is planned for the near future and there is no firm plan for future drilling in the licence.
+Goodwill is reviewed for impairment annually or more frequently if events or changes in circumstances indicate that the carrying value might be impaired.
+Impairment is determined by assessing the recoverable amount of the CGU, or group of units, to which the goodwill relates.
+When conducting impairment testing of goodwill initially recognised as an offsetting item to the computed deferred tax provision in a post-tax transaction on the NCS, the remaining amount of the deferred tax provision will factor into the impairment valuation.

 Measurement